For Software Developers¶

 make install HAIL_COMPILE_NATIVES=1

-As above, but explicitly specifying the Spark version:
+As above, but explicitly specifying the Scala and Spark versions:

 Building the Docs and Website¶